Boundary condition and reflection anomaly in $2+1$ dimensions: A check that the anomaly of the s-waves is a part of the anomaly of U(1) × Z2

 As we show in Appendix \ref{Q}, a 4d Weyl fermion $\chi_k$ with charge $Q_k>0$ (resp.\ $Q_k<0$) reduces to $Q_k$ (resp.\ $-Q_k$) 2d left-moving (resp.\ right-moving) fermions in the s-wave theory.
 The $U(1)$ and $\mathbb Z_2$ act on these 2d fermions in the same way as the corresponding 4d Weyl fermions.
 Let us determine the dependence of the anomaly $\mathbb Z_4$ of $U(1)\times\mathbb Z_2$ on $Q_k$ and $n_k$ in the 2d s-wave theory.

-The 2d anomaly $\mathbb Z_4$ of the $U(1)\times\mathbb Z_2$ symmetry is derived from the 2d anomaly $\mathbb Z_8$ of the $\mathbb Z_2$ symmetry, which is considered, e.g., in Ref.\cite{}.
+The 2d anomaly $\mathbb Z_4$ of the $U(1)\times\mathbb Z_2$ symmetry is derived from the 2d anomaly $\mathbb Z_8$ of the $\mathbb Z_2$ symmetry.
+The classification $\mathbb Z_8$ of the anomaly of $\mathbb Z_2$ is written, e.g., in Ref.~\cite{Kapustin2015} as the classification of the 3d fermionic SPT phases with the symmetry $\mathbb Z_2$.
 A generating theory of the anomaly $\mathbb Z_8$ of $\mathbb Z_2$ is the single Majorana fermion theory, where the left-moving fermion is odd and right-moving fermion is even under $\mathbb Z_2$.
-A pair of Majorana fermions whose $\mathbb Z_2$ charge assignments are opposite to each other does not have the anomaly, because this $\mathbb Z_2$ action is $\psi\to -\psi$ for the Majorana fermion $\psi$ made by the left-moving and right-moving components that are odd under $\mathbb Z_2$.
+A pair of Majorana fermions whose $\mathbb Z_2$ charge assignments are opposite to each other does not have the anomaly, because this $\mathbb Z_2$ action becomes $\psi\to -\psi$ for the Majorana fermion $\psi$ made by the left-moving and right-moving components that are odd under $\mathbb Z_2$.
 Therefore the anomaly is classified by the reduction modulo eight of the difference between the number of left-moving and right-moving real fermions that are odd under $\mathbb Z_2$.
-As before, in order to introduce the $U(1)\times\mathbb Z_2$ symmetry, the all of the fermions has to have an odd charge, and thus the number of the Majorana fermions in the theory has to be even in order for all Majorana fermions to pair up to make Dirac fermions.
+Similar to the previous 4d case, to introduce the $U(1)\times\mathbb Z_2$ symmetry, all fermions must have odd charges.
+Consequently the number of the Majorana fermions in the theory has to be even, allowing all Majorana fermions to pair up and form Dirac fermions.
 Therefore the anomaly $\mathbb Z_8$ reduces to $\mathbb Z_4$.
-Thus we conclude that the anomaly $\mathbb Z_4$ of $U(1)\times\mathbb Z_2$ is classified by the reduction modulo four of the difference between the number of left-moving and right-moving complex fermions that are odd under $\mathbb Z_2$.
+Thus, we conclude that the anomaly $\mathbb Z_4$ of $U(1)\times\mathbb Z_2$ is classified by the reduction modulo four of the difference between the number of left-moving and right-moving complex fermions that are odd under $\mathbb Z_2$.